kyegomez/zeta/README.md

 ```

-### `PALM-E`
+### `PalmE`
-- This is an implementation of the multi-modal GPT4 verison using a decoder llm as the backbone with an VIT image encoder to process vision.
+- This is an implementation of the multi-modal Palm-E model using a decoder llm as the backbone with an VIT image encoder to process vision, it's very similiar to GPT4, Kosmos, RTX2, and many other multi-modality model architectures

 ```python
 import torch